Military history of France during World War II: Battle of Port Lyautey (8–12 November)

 On the second day, 9 November, attacks on the kasbah continued.
 The attackers took the ground around the fortress, but it still successfully defended itself and repulsed a number of attacks.
 The American attackers had not yet succeeded.
 On the third day, 10 November, they captured the fortress and the local airfield, leading to a truce on 11 November.

-A battery of four 155 mm guns (Grandes Pussances Filloux) sat on a hill west of Port Lyautey and southwest of the airport.
+A battery of four 155 mm guns (Grandes Puissances Filloux) sat on a hill west of Port Lyautey and southwest of the airport.
 The airport was defended by a single anti-aircraft battery.
 The infantry consisted of the 1st Regiment of Moroccan Infantry and the 8th Tabor (battalion) of native Goums.
 One group of nine 25 mm guns had withdrawn from other infantry regiments and one battalion of engineers completed the defensive force.
 Reinforcements were sent to occupy the entrenchments and machine gun positions which covered approaches to the coastal guns and the fort and to occupy defensive positions on the ridges east of the lagoon.

 In Operation Torch, the Allied invasion of French North Africa, 8 November 1942, Allied infantry landed in the Vichy French port of Algiers intending to capture the port facilities before they could be destroyed.